spiral/docs/framework/scopes.md

 # Framework - IoC Scopes
-An important aspect of developing long-living applications is proper context management.
-In daemonized applications, you are no longer allowed to treat user request as global singleton object and store references to its instance in your services.
+An essential aspect of developing long-living applications is proper context management.
+In daemonized applications, you are no longer allowed to treat user requests as global singleton object and store references to its instance in your services.

 Practically it means that you must explicitly request context while processing user input.
 Spiral framework simplifies such requests by using global IoC container as context carrier which allows you to call request specific instances as global objects via context bounded scopes.

 ## Explanation
-While processing some user request the context-specific data is located in the IoC scope, available in the container only for a limited period of time.
+While processing some user request, the context-specific data is located in the IoC scope, available in the container only for a limited time.
 Such operation is performed using `Spiral\Core\ScopeInterface`->`runScope` method.
 Default spiral container `Spiral\Core\Container` implements this interface.

 ```php